lweitkamp/lweitkamp.github.io/content/posts/packing.md

-+++
-author = "Laurens Weitkamp"
+---
-title = "Packing"
+title: "Packing"
-date = "2023-06-01"
-description = "Efficient Sequence Processing in Transformers" tags = [ "transformers", "training", "optimization", "packing", "padding"]
-+++
-# What is Packing
+date: 2023-05-19T16:25:23+02:00
+draft: false
+---
 When training a transformer model we set the context length and fix it - every single sequence in a batch is either truncated or padded to fit the context length.
 Truncation is fine, but padding a sequence to fit the context length is a waste of tokens.
 We essentially fill the sequence with a specific token and ignore those tokens during loss calculation.
 You can probably guess why it's a waste of space and why we would like to reduce the amount of padding during training.

-In comes '*packing*'.
+In this post I will discuss an approach that reduces padding called *packing*.

+# What is Packing
 Packing is briefly described in most papers (in fact, most authors cite T5 for it), here are some from the literature:
 | Paper | Quote |
 | -- | -- |
 | RoBERTa | *"Each input is ***packed*** with full sentences sampled contiguously from one or more documents, such that the total length is at most 512 tokens."* |